 The fall of the mighty king

 Like all good things come to an end, success and ego got to the head of Kartavirya Arjuna.
 He met his end by the hands of Lord Narayana Himself.
-He oppressed his subjects and Brahmans and had the audacity to insult Indra himself in the.
+He oppressed his subjects and Brahmans and had the audacity to insult Indra himself.

 Kartavirya once-troubled Varuna and asked him if there was anyone equal to him in power.
 Varuna replied that only Jamadagni’s son, Parashurama rivaled Kartavirya.
 Enraged, Kartavirya went to Jamadagni’s hermitage to see Parashurama’s prowess.

 The Puranas recount that Kartavirya Arjuna and his army visited a rishi named Jamadagni, who fed his guest and the whole army with offerings from his divine cow Kamadhenu.
 The king demanded the cow for the betterment of his subjects.
 Jamadagni refused because he needed the cow for his religious ceremonies.

 King Kartavirya Arjuna sent his soldiers to take the cow.
 As the conflict developed between the Jamadagni and the King, Kartavirya Arjuna lost his cool and chopped off the head of Jamadagni.

 When Parashurama (Jamadagni’s son and one of the Daśāvatāras of Vishnu) returned to the hermitage, he was informed of the context by his mother.
 In revenge, Parashurama chopped off his 1000 arms and killed him and the entire clan of Kartavirya Arjuna with a battleaxe given to him by Shiva, thus conquering the entire earth, which he gave to Brahmanas.
 Also, he gets back the divine cow with him.